|Weight pulling is a great activity for you and your dog, and it doesn’t matter if you have one dog or ten, you can still

 such books as Jack London’s Call of the Wild to show the bond between man and dog.

 I think it best to start with a puppy.
 Introduce them to a harness around 2 months of age.
 I feel it’s unnecessary to

 allow them to run around in the harness to ‘get used to it’, I’d rather they associate it with pulling right from the

-front of the puppy and call her excitedly, use your ‘puppy-puppy-puppy’ and throw in the ‘pull’ command.
+puppy and call her excitedly, use your ‘puppy-puppy-puppy’ and throw in the ‘pull’ command.
 Keep other

 distractions to a minimum.
 You need to get low because the pup needs to learn correct pulling form and they can’t do